top of page

 Get me out of here!

 Jazmín was raised on generations of culinary traditions and excellence.
-Her fondest memories revolve around food and celebrations.
 Yet she realizes that the only legacy her grandmothers, aunts, and mother truly left her is their recipes.
 She feels the weight of their sacrifices and the dreams they left behind.
 Though she has raised her sons with the same values and traditions, this realization frightens her because she knows her true calling lies beyond the kitchen.
-Now, she must redefine the legacy she hopes to leave her three sons.

 Photography: Stephanie Glotman, Vancouver